mnkyking/RPGMakerGame/Documentation/Game Design/Class Template.md

 Levels 1 - 20
-Each level player gains points to give assig in skill tree to unlock and upgrade available skills Multiclassing available
+Each level player gains points to assign in character skill tree to unlock and upgrade available skills Multiclassing available up to 2 characters
-Each class only gets 3 skills for now
+Each class only gets 3 skills for now.

 Skill 1...n
   - description